 Freedom of expression

-At least 90 people, mostly foreign nationals, were convicted of charges relating to "illicit sexual relations" and either deported or sentenced to imprisonment followed in some cases by deportation.
-Two men were convicted of sodomy and two other men had their sentences for the same "offence" upheld.
+At least 52 other foreign nationals were convicted of charges relating to “illicit sexual relations” and either deported or sentenced to imprisonment followed by deportation.

 Discrimination – denial of nationality

 The government continued to deny Qatari nationality to hundreds of people who were consequently denied employment opportunities, social security and health care in Qatar, or denied entry to the country.
 They had no means of remedy before the courts.
 Most were members of al-Murra tribe, which was partly blamed for a coup attempt in 1996.